Managed IT

 The MSP will have a dedicated team of IT professionals to quickly assess and escalate issues when necessary, and in most cases, they can deploy corrective actions remotely.

-An MSP will reduce pressure on the in-house teams, freeing them up to focus on more strategic initiatives for business operations, rather than their tech infrastructure.
+Ultimately, an MSP will reduce pressure on the in-house teams, freeing them up to focus on more strategic initiatives for business operations, rather than their IT infrastructure.

 • Break/fix is a legacy model: The old way of doing things doesn’t serve company goals for digital transformation.
 Managing everything in-house simply isn’t feasible for many businesses.